AlanHohn/alanhohn.github.io/_posts/2013-09-16-webmvc-googleplaces.markdown

 tags: [java, spring, webmvc, rest]
 ---

-While giving a series of presentations on using Java in a distributed environment, (focusing on Java EE and Spring), I got a lot of interest in web programming.
+While giving a series of presentations on using Java in a distributed environment (focusing on Java EE and Spring), I got a lot of interest in web programming.
 I did an extra presentation on servlets, but I didn't want to leave it there, because writing Java servlets directly is not very efficient compared to tools like Spring